All Episodes

 No president of the United States, Democrat or Republican, has ever, ever, ever said something like that.

-This is the same Biden, by the way, when you examine his record on race and being against integration and a whole host of other issues, all of that is going to be coming out.
+This is the same Biden, by the way, when you examine his record on race and being against integration and a whole host of other issues.

 We've just given you a preview of coming attractions.

-In eight years, uh did he miss Benghazi Fast and Furious?
+Did he miss Benghazi, Fast and Furious?

-All the interference with Russia happened under their watch, and they were warned repeatedly by people like Devin Nunes, going back to 2014 that it would happen.
+All the interference with Russia happened under their watch, and they were warned repeatedly by people like Devin Nunes going back to 2014 that it would happen.

-Loretta Lynch, the tarmac, the rigged investigation into Hillary, IRS, Lois Lerner targeting conservative groups, the five Sunday show lies of Susan Rice, Sally Yates, and let's not forget his son and oh the issue of him literally using American tax dollars to get a prosecutor fired who was looking into allegations of wrongdoing of his own son,
+Loretta Lynch, the tarmac, the rigged investigation into Hillary, IRS, Lois Lerner targeting conservative groups, the five Sunday show lies of Susan Rice, Sally Yates, and let's not forget his son and oh, the issue of him literally using American tax dollars to get a prosecutor fired who was looking into allegations of wrongdoing of his own son, leveraging American tax bucks in the process.

-leveraging American tax bucks uh in the process, and then of course, yeah, his son getting this big billion dollar deal, hedge fund deal in China, but he had no association or any background in that field whatsoever.
+And then, of course, yeah, his son getting this big billion-dollar deal, hedge fund deal in China, but he had no association or any background in that field whatsoever.

-Anyway, it's time for all things O'Reilly, news roundup information overload hour.
+Anyway, it's time for all things O'Reilly, News Roundup Information Overload Hour.

-You love fights like this, because it's just who you are.
+You love fights like this because it's just who you are.

 You like when people fight.

-I like when you go to a hockey game, don't you like it better when they're fighting?
+Don't you like it better when they're fighting?

 I do.